Stacey Kigar, PhD

 LATER LIFE

-Early marks may surface as accelerated immune aging and cognitive risk.
+Early embedding may resurface as accelerated immune aging and cognitive risk.

 Stress reshapes immunity at the brain's borders

-In a mouse model of chronic social stress, I showed that immune cells called neutrophils accumulate in the meninges — the brain's protective lining — by trafficking directly from skull bone marrow rather than crossing the blood–brain barrier.
-This build-up is driven by type I interferon signaling, and blocking that signal in the periphery rescues both the cellular change and the depressive- and anxiety-like behavior.
+At NIMH, in a mouse model of chronic social stress, I showed that immune cells called neutrophils accumulate in the meninges—the brain's protective lining—by trafficking directly from skull bone marrow rather than from blood.
+This build-up is driven by type I interferon signaling, and blocking that signal rescues both the cellular change and stress-induced depressive- and anxiety-like behavior.
 A coordinated shift in B cells acts further upstream.

 Kigar & Lynall et al., Nature Communications (2025) · Lynall & Kigar et al., Brain, Behavior & Immunity (2021)